Foxbar: Housing

 Waverley Court was demolished in 1996 followed by Marmion, Montrose and Heriot Court in 2004.
 Oliphant Court was refurbished in recent years and is currently owned and maintained by Paisley South housing association.

-Services and retail
+Services and amenities

-The area has many services and local businesses that supply the large population.

 Schools

 Foxbar has 3 primary schools (Heriot, St. Pauls and Brediland) and one secondary school (Gleniffer High).

-Retail

-For a modern housing development, Foxbar comparably has a large retail presence.
-Currently the various sub-areas are supplied by multiple local newsagents and grocery stores; however post office facilities, a pharmacy and a local butcher also are available.
-Understandably so for Paisley`s biggest area of housing.

-Within recent years L.A.
-Studios have set themselves up to cater for hair and beauty demand.

-Many takeaway restaurants have established a business within the area.
-With two Chinese (Wok Inn and Happy Valley) and a takeaway Indian, Fish, Pizza and Kebab shop (Marco's), the residents have a comfortable option of choice.

 Amenities

 Foxbar has 3 community centres and one library.
 The main Foxbar community centre is situated beneath the library on Amochrie Road and Ivanhoe Road.
 The Youth Drop In is situated on Spey Avenue.
 The resource centre is situated on Amochrie Road.

+The area also has many services and local businesses that supply the large population.
+For a modern housing development, Foxbar comparably has a large retail presence.
+Currently the various sub-areas are supplied by multiple local newsagents and grocery stores; however post office facilities, a pharmacy and a local butcher also are available.
+Understandably so for Paisley`s biggest area of housing.